Published: February 20, 2020

 Between the lines: All signs point to some backroom dealings stemming from the Peloton vs. Flywheel litigation.

 It’s no secret that Flywheel had fallen on tough times.
-When lenders seized control of the company in May of 2019, the outcome seemed clear: Flywheel was destined for a firesale.
+When lenders seized control of the company in May of 2019, the outcome seemed clear.
+In September of 2020, the company declared bankruptcy and went of our business.
+Later, boutique operator F45 Training acquired the cycling studio’s IP and could relaunch the brand.

 The big picture: In the end, Peloton’s real victory is Flywheel’s admission of wrongdoing that it will surely try to leverage against other players in the connected fitness space.